pingcap/blog/build-a-ruby-on-rails-app-with-tidb.md

 $ rails new tidb-rails --database=mysql --api
 ```

-2. Add[ activerecord-tidb-adapter](https://github.com/pingcap/activerecord-tidb-adapter) to Gemfile.
+2. Add[activerecord-tidb-adapter](https://github.com/pingcap/activerecord-tidb-adapter) to Gemfile.
 Activerecord-tidb-adapter allows you to use TiDB as a backend for ActiveRecord and Rails apps.

 ```
 $ bundle add activerecord-tidb-adapter --version "~> 6.1.0"